acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 - 5-10-15 bonuses, i.e. bonuses whose hard-parts are worth 15 points.
 These questions should instead be changed to 10-10-10 bonuses.

 ## Plagiarism
 We do not tolerate plagiarism, and there will be consequences for any instances of plagiarism.
-Please refer to ACF’s policy on plagiarism.